Coopydood/OpenCore-Z490E-CometLake/README.md

 <ul>
 <li><b>HDMI on Intel UHD 630 (iGPU)</b></li>
 Despite trying multiple different framebuffers and connection patches, I cannot get the HDMI output to work from the iGPU.
 DisplayPort works fine.
 HDMI also works fine on the dedicated GPU.
+As a result, the iGPU is being used for internal compute only - which works really well.
+I do still intend to find the fix though!

 <br><br>